-- The Designated Safeguarding Lead will ensure that all employees (including ancillary staff, such as substitute teachers and coaches) receive formal safeguarding and child protection training which is every two years and briefings and updates regularly and at least annually. - All new employees (including ancillary staff) will undertake induction training, which will include Child Protection/Safeguarding training, health, safety, responsible use of technology, safe working practices, and whistleblowing.
+- The Designated Safeguarding Lead will ensure that all staff should receive appropriate safeguarding and child protection training (including online safety) at induction.
+The training should be regularly updated.
+In addition, all staff should receive safeguarding and child protection (including online safety) updates (for example, via email, e-bulletins and staff meetings), as required, and at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
+All new employees (including ancillary staff) will undertake induction training, which will include Child Protection/Safeguarding training, health, safety, responsible use of technology, safe working practices, and whistleblowing.
 The induction programme will clearly identify the School's policies and procedures (particularly the Safeguarding Policy) and will make clear the expectations and code of conduct which govern how members of staff carry out their roles and responsibilities.
-All staff will be required to read and acknowledge the fact that they have read, "Keeping Children Safe in Education part 1 and Annex A (September 2018)" - Divisional Principals and supervisors should ensure that local induction programs, training and performance management practices ensure a safeguarding children culture is adopted and embedded into continuing practice.
+All staff will be required to read and acknowledge the fact that they have read, "Keeping Children Safe in Education part 1 and Annex A (September 2021)" - Divisional Principals and supervisors should ensure that local induction programs, training and performance management practices ensure a safeguarding children culture is adopted and embedded into continuing practice.